Love and Death: Style

 Coming between Allen's Sleeper (1973) and Annie Hall (1977), Love and Death is in many respects an artistic transition between the two.
 Allen pays tribute to the humor of The Marx Brothers, Bob Hope and Charlie Chaplin throughout the film.

 The dialogue and scenarios parody Russian novels, particularly those by Dostoyevsky and Tolstoy, such as The Brothers Karamazov, Crime and Punishment, The Gambler, The Idiot and War and Peace.
 This includes a dialogue between Boris and his father in which each line alludes to, or is composed entirely of, Dostoyevsky titles.

 The use of Prokofiev on the soundtrack adds to the Russian flavor of the film.
 Prokofiev's "Troika" from the Lieutenant Kijé Suite is featured prominently, for the film's opening and closing credits and in selected scenes in the film when a "bouncy" theme is required.
 The battle scene is accompanied with music from Prokofiev's Alexander Nevsky cantata.
 Boris is marched to his execution to the "March" from Prokofiev's The Love for Three Oranges.

 Some of the humor is straightforward; other jokes rely on the viewer's awareness of classic literature or contemporary European cinema.
 For example, the final shot of Keaton is a reference to Ingmar Bergman's Persona.
 The sequence with the stone lions is a parody of Sergei Eisenstein's Battleship Potemkin, while the Russian battle against Napoleon's army heavily parodies the same film's "Odessa steps" sequence.
 Bergman's The Seventh Seal is parodied several times, including during the climax.

 Reception

-The film grossed over $20 million in North America, making it the 18th highest grossing picture of 1975 in North America (theatrical rentals were $5 million).
+The film grossed $20.1 million in North America, making it the 18th highest grossing picture of 1975 in North America (theatrical rentals were $5 million).

-At Rotten Tomatoes, 21 out of 21 critics—including three of the site's "top critics"—consider the film "fresh", with a 100% rating and a weighted average of 8.13/10.
+On Rotten Tomatoes, 26 out of 26 critics gave the film a positive rating, with a 100% rating and an average rating of 9.4/10.
 The site's consensus reads: "Woody Allen plunks his neurotic persona into a Tolstoy pastiche and yields one of his funniest films, brimming with slapstick ingenuity and a literary inquiry into subjects as momentous as Love and Death".